CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/backend_api.md

 The inference service accepts at most 16 images and a 64 MiB total image payload.
 It rejects models that are absent or not ready in the catalog, unsupported clinical context, unsupported providers, invalid image types, and invalid model-specific image counts.

 Expected service-layer failures use typed errors and are translated centrally into the existing `{"detail": ...}` response envelope.
 Background job failures remain visible through the job status response, including persistence failures during inference history writes.

+Inference history is backed by the persisted `InferenceRun` and `InferenceReport` records.
+The list route supports `model_ref`, lifecycle `status`, `sort`, `limit`, and `offset` filters and returns report summaries;
+the detail route returns session metadata and each generated report.
+PATCH updates report drafts atomically by `image_index`, preserving the generated text alongside an optional edited value and timestamp.
+DELETE removes one session and its child reports through the existing inference-run cascade.

 Dataset-consuming jobs validate every stored image path before processing.
 A deleted or missing path fails closed with the `dataset_integrity_failed` job